Nalu.SharpState

 Triggerenum with the valuesOpen, Close. - A nested

-public interface IActorexposingCanOpen(string),Open(string),CanClose(),Close(),CurrentState,Context,IsIn(...),StateChanged,ReactionFailed, andOnUnhandled. - Nested
+public interface IActorexposingCanOpen(string),Open(string),OpenAsync(string),CanClose(),Close(),CloseAsync(),CurrentState,Context,IsIn(...),StateChanged,ReactionFailed, andOnUnhandled. - Nested factory delegates for dependency injection:

 public static State GetInitialState()helper for the root machine. - A